erjosito/azure-nvas/ubuntu2404/README.md

         s2s1{13}:   0.0.0.0/0 === 0.0.0.0/0
 ```

 If you inspect the detailed command `ipsec statusall` you can get the packet counters.
-In this case, you can observe that there are zero bytes of outbound traffic for one of the security associations:
+In this case, you can observe that there are zero bytes of outbound traffic for one of the security associations, which might be part of the problem:

 ```
         s2s0{1}:   0.0.0.0/0 === 0.0.0.0/0